-Black-and-white palettes define Scandinavian cool.
+Black and white color palettes define Scandinavian cool.
 But before you paint everything, there's an easier way to pull off the contrasting look: Use dark grout to offset your white tile.
-Ben Mathews and the team from BAM Construction used black grout with white round penny tile to create a striking backsplash.
+Ben Mathews and the team from BAM Constructions Group used black grout with white round penny tile to create a striking backsplash.

-To amp up the contrast, work only in black, white, and gray like this Australian bathroom designed by Cera Stribley Architects.
+To amp up the contrast, work only in black, white, and gray, as is beautifully demonstrated in this Australian bathroom by Cera Stribley.
 Don't forget to play with light and shadow, too.

 6. Think pink.

 It may seem bold, but millennial pink tile is a fun way to add a punch of color to a Nordic-inspired bathroom.
-Just keep the rest of the palette simple like the bathroom in this home that features a rosy-hued, patterned floor tile.
-This sweet shade also pairs beautifully with brass fixtures.
+Just keep the rest of the scheme simple like the bathroom in this home, which features white subway tile on the walls and patterned tile in a rosy hue on the floor.
+The sweet shade also happens to pair beautifully with brass fixtures.

 7. Embrace simplicity.

 Don't overstuff your home.
-Look for opportunities to pare down when designing each space.
-For example, this Scandinavian bathroom designed by Breathe Architecture went with an elegant floating counter instead of a bulky vanity cabinet for a sleek, minimal aesthetic.
+Look for opportunities to pare down in each space, including the bathroom.
+For example, this Scandinavian design by Breathe Architecture went with an elegant floating counter instead of a bulky vanity cabinet for a sleek and minimal aesthetic.

 One way to keep a minimal palette interesting is by using materials in interesting ways.
-This Scandi-inspired bathroom designed by the Australian firm The Stables may be mostly white, but the gorgeous gray herringbone tile accent wall adds loads of drama and texture.
+This Scandinavian style bathroom designed by the Australian firm The Stables may be mostly white, but the gorgeous gray tile installed in a herringbone pattern adds loads of drama and texture.